-Financial aid will disburse to student accounts beginning the third Wednesday of the term.
-If the amount of financial aid received exceeds institutional charges, the credit balance overage will apply via direct deposit or mail within 14 days.
-Often, the credit balance overage is applied the third Friday of the term and each Friday thereafter.
-If the institutional charges exceed your financial aid, the financial aid will be credited to your account and you must pay the remaining balance.
+Financial aid will disburse to Anoka-Ramsey beginning the third Tuesday of the term.
+If the amount of financial aid received exceeds institutional charges, the credit balance overage will apply via direct deposit or mail beginning the 14th day of the term.
+If your financial aid award is not complete by the initial disbursement, the financial aid office disburses funds every Tuesday.
+If the institutional charges exceed your financial aid, the funds will be credited to your account and you must pay the remaining balance.

 Financial Aid Disbursement

 To have any excess financial aid funds direct deposited to your checking or savings account, complete the Direct Deposit Authorization form through e-Services.